 Got Plants But No Tree?
 No Problem

 Plant, lovers, listen up!
-If you don't have room for a Christmas tree or are foregoing one this year, take note from Emily and get festive with your plants.
-Between working from home and storing items for her 2021 wedding, there wasn’t much room in the apartment for a tree this year.
-But that didn’t stop Emily from getting in the holiday spirit!
+If you don't have room for a Christmas tree or are foregoing one this year, take note from Emily Lucille Sather and get festive with your plants.
+Between working from home and storing items for her 2021 wedding, there wasn’t much room in the apartment for a tree in 2020.
+But that didn’t stop Sather from getting in the holiday spirit!
 “We’ve had our birds of paradise plant for years and got the twinkle lights on Amazon for under $20,” she says.

 And forget about spending a small fortune on a tree and decor.
-Emily explains how easy and affordable this project was.
-“We were able to string the lights in under 10 minutes and I love how easy and inexpensive it was to decorate the plant.”
+Sather explains how easy and affordable this project was: “We were able to string the lights in under 10 minutes, and I love how easy and inexpensive it was to decorate the plant.”

 Where to Find the Right Ornaments and Decor

-If you’re having trouble finding ornaments and decor to fit your themes this year, some of these creators' favorite places to find what you are looking for are Homegoods, Hobby Lobby, Macy’s, Amara, Frontgate and Michaels.
-They carry an extensive variety of high quality ornaments at affordable prices.
-And if you want to switch your theme up this year but don't want to invest in any new decor, Amber Oliver shows you how easy it is to DIY Christmas tree decor.
+If you’re having trouble finding ornaments and decor to fit your themes this year, some of these creators' favorite places to find what you are looking for are HomeGoods, Hobby Lobby, Macy’s, Amara, Frontgate, and Michaels.
+They carry an extensive variety of high-quality ornaments at affordable prices.